JetBrains/mps-coderules/docs/content/language.md

 ***Expand/call pseudo predicates***

-***Code templates within production body***
+***Template fragments within production template body***

 ***Alternative body***

 #### Query

-Query is the entry point to a constraint program.
+Query is the entry point to a constraints program.
 The only purpose of a query is to activate constraints that trigger computation implemented by constraint productions.

 ![](img/language-query-350.png)
 _(example of a query)_

-A query is discovered by the API through its *kind*.
+A query is discovered by the API through its *kind*, which is specific to the language aspect.
 Query kind specifies parameters that can be passed to it.
 The body of a query can contain same constraints and predicates as regular constraints production.

 #### Macro table

 Macros allow to have parameterised constructors for terms.
 They can either create terms using nodes coming from the source model, or use the parameters to fill in values.
 By contrast with rules, macros are always explicitly invoked.

-This feature may come in handy when data types used by the constraint program are complicated and include many levels of containment.
+This feature may come in handy when data types used by the constraints program are complicated and include many levels of containment.
 For example, type checking with *code rules* relies on types being terms, which means types can contain other types.

 Macros are defined in a root `Macro table`.
 Its contents is made of *macro definitions*.

 ![](img/language-macro-500.png)
 _(macro definition in a macro table)_

 Macro *expands* instances of specified concept.
-This means the macro can be invoked on an instance of this concept.
+This means a macro can be invoked on an instance of this concept.
 In case macro is *expanded*, its parameters are automatically initialised to appropriate values.
 Otherwise, a macro can be directly *called* with parameters specified explicitly.

 ***Expand/call from production body***

-- Macro body is a code template, with every constraint or predicate produced from this template being inserted into the production body at the invocation site.
+- Macro body is a template, with every constraint or predicate produced from template fragments being inserted into the production body at the invocation site.
 There is a special logical variable available within macro body, `macroLogical`, which captures the logical variable on the left side of `expand` or `call` predicate.

 ***Substitutions***